Women Artists

 Cecilia Beaux Cecil Kent Drinker Portraiture of Cecilia Beaux

-Cecilia Beaux, Cecil Kent Drinker, 1891.
-Philadelphia, the Philadelphia Museum of Art.
+Cecilia Beaux, Cecil Kent Drinker, 1891, Philadelphia Museum of Art, Philadelphia, PA, USA.

 It might be thanks to her grandmother and aunts that Cecilia Beaux became such a success.
 She and her older sister lost their mother early, but they grew up with strong female relatives who valued education.
 They encouraged Beaux to pursue her love of art.
-She studied at a few different places including the Pennsylvania Academy of the Fine Arts.
-She also spent time in Paris studying at the Academie Julien.
-One of her earliest teachers was another successful lady, Catherine Anne Drinker (1841-1922).
-She painted other subjects for a while, but she soon decided her heart was in portraiture.
+She studied at a few different places, including the Pennsylvania Academy of the Fine Arts.
+She also spent time in Paris studying at the Académie Julian.
+One of her earliest teachers was another successful lady, Catherine Anne Drinker (1841–1922).
+Cecilia Beaux painted other subjects for a while, but she soon decided her heart was in portraiture.
 After that, she didn’t paint anything else.

 Cecilia Beaux Mrs. Theodore Roosevelt and Her Daughter Ethel Portraiture of Cecilia Beaux